ApertureDevelopment/WoltLab-Community-Bridge/README.md

 It allows you to Synchronise your WorldLab Ranks with a GMod Server

+#How does it work?#

+It reads a Profile fiels from the Database with the SteamID ( WARNING: Never trust users with their own Input they could break the whole system if there are 2 Times the same SteamID)

 #What Version is Supported?#

 Currently just Version WSC 3.0 got tested